DDI-TU-Dresden/thonny-wiki/Plugins.md

 In short: whatever.

 More pragmatically: ``load_plugin`` usually retrieves the singleton instance of the class ``thonny.workbench.Workbench`` and calls its public methods like ``add_command`` or ``add_syntax_theme`` with suitable arguments.

+At the moment these methods are not documented, so you need to read the code in `thonny.workbench` and/or some existing plug-ins (either 3rd party plug-ins listed above or built-in plug-ins under `thonny.plugins` package)

 ## Back-end plug-ins